-Alex leads on the development and execution of impact investing strategies for financial institutions and funds.
-He also helps IFG's charity clients to prepare and effectively communicate their prospectus and offering to this investor group.
-Prior to embracing social investment, he formulated and managed bespoke and fund-based investment mandates as a private client manager in private banking.
+Joining IFG in 2013, Alex leads on the development and execution of impact investing strategies for financial institutions and funds.
+He also helps IFG's charity and NGO clients to prepare and effectively communicate their prospectus and offering to this investor group.
+Prior to embracing social investment, he formulated and managed bespoke and fund-based investment mandates for private banking clients.
 Alex's early career was spent in business development spanning the multinational BHP Billiton, a tech start-up and a global Internet consultancy.
 He holds the Chartered Alternative Investment Analyst (CAIA) designation and is a Chartered Wealth Manager with a Masters in Wealth Management from the CISI, of which he is a Fellow.
 He graduated from Bristol University with a BA in Modern Languages and is a Trustee of the charity Hoffmann Foundation for Autism.

 Social Impact Manager

 Velina specialises in impact analysis and joined the firm in 2016 to grow this business line and deliver social impact assessments for the needs of both social investors and social sector organisations.
 She has worked previously for Deloitte and PwC in financial and extra-financial auditing and assurance before specialising in Sustainability and CSR strategic consulting.
 Among other responsibilities, she carried out an extensive audit on AXA IM’s responsible investment funds for two consecutive years.
 She is also an accredited auditor for the Fairtrade initiative.
 She holds a degree in business from Université Robert Schuman in Strasbourg and an MSc in sustainable development from Rouen Business School.
 She is also a leading member of an NGO tackling poverty in South India for which she has developed a social impact framework.